-Take time to join us at 3 p.m. on the first Saturday of each month in the Sanctuary to venerate the Image of The Divine Mercy and pray the Divine Mercy Chaplet.
+Take time to join us at 3 p.m. on the first Saturday of each month in the Sanctuary for Exposition and Adoration of the Blessed Sacrament, to venerate the Image of The Divine Mercy and pray the Divine Mercy Chaplet led by Refuge band.

 We want to encourage everyone to take advantage of this incredible promise and the additional Plenary Indulgence on the great Feast of Mercy "Divine Mercy Sunday" (Second Sunday of Easter) each year.
 We want you to benefit fully from these promises, and we also want you to notify all of your family and friends about them too and urge them to return to the practice of their faith!